noahehall/theBookOfNoah/gcp/readme.md

     - enable automated backup that contains data you need to protect from loss/damage
   - terabytes of capacity
   - cloud SQL Proxy
-    - proxy allows for secure access to your cloud SQL second gen instances without whitelisting
+    - proxy allows for secure access to your cloud SQL second gen instances without whitelisting or configure SSL
+      - uses cloud sql API to communicate with GCP
+        - must provide a valid user account
     - create a proxy (client) that runs in your local environment
     - your app communicates with the proxy using a standard db protocol used by your database
     - the proxy uses a secure tunnel to communicate with its companion process running on the cloud server